Brian-McG/StyleCop_settings/README.md

-# style_cop_settings
+# StyleCop Settings
-Settings for style cop with Unity
+Personal settings for style cop in conjunction with Unity